New Life for Retired Planes

 Boeing 727 Hotel Suite

-Hotel Costa Verde, located in Quepos, Costa Rica, is home to a vintage 1965 Boeing 727 that has been thoroughly and elegantly converted into a plush 1400 square foot, two-bedroom suite situated 50 feet high in the jungle.
-The suite comes complete with a TV room, kitchenette with microwave, dining area foyer and even the original cockpit which is intact, right down to the 2 authentic pilot seats.
+Hotel Costa Verde, located in Quepos, Costa Rica, is home to a vintage 1965 Boeing 727 that has been thoroughly and elegantly converted into a plush 1400 square foot suite situated 50 feet high in the jungle.

-Each wing of the plane supports its own hard wood deck, yielding spectacular views of both the jungle and the Pacific Ocean.
+Each wing of the plane supports its own hard wood deck, offering spectacular views of both the jungle and the Pacific Ocean.
 They also serve as front row seats for observing local wildlife such as monkeys, sloths and toucans.

 Resort Restaurant and Bar